apple/swift-algorithms/Sources/Algorithms/Documentation.docc/DeprecatedScan.md

 # DeprecatedScan

-These methods are deprecated, use the `reductions` family of methods instead.
+These methods are deprecated; use the `reductions` family of methods instead.

-## Overview
+See: <doc:Reductions>

 ## Topics